-XXXTentacion’s Death: Surveillance Video Suggest Premeditated Murder After Brief Struggle
+XXXTentacion’s Death: Surveillance Video Suggests Premeditated Murder After Brief Struggle

 TMZ quotes the report that suggests Williams was the driver, which says he “had an active part in the murder of by blocking in the victim’s vehicle so that the two gunmen (sic) could rob the victim at gunpoint.”

-A statement from Onfroy’s management team put to bed conspiracy theories that the rapper, known as XXXTentacion, is still alive.
-In part, the statement reads the following:
+A statement from Onfroy’s management team put to bed conspiracy theories that the rapper is still alive.
+In part, the statement reads as follows.

 “In deference of his family, friends and loved ones and in light of further investigation, we ask that their privacy is respected at this time.
 XXXTentacion touched the lives of millions around the globe and will forever reside in the hearts of countless fans who listened to his music, attended his concerts, and felt the glow of his uncontainable, undeniable, and unique spirit.”